Cover Image for How to Eliminate Bad Debt and Build Wealth

 Phil Town

 If you're serious about building long-term wealth and securing your financial future, there's one thing you must do first: eliminate bad debt.
-Before you can start investing for retirement, you need to get rid of the financial burdens that are holding you back.
+Before you can start investing for retirement, you need to get rid of the financial burdens holding you back.

 What Is Bad Debt?